-When the CP1L is being installed in a cabinet or control panel, always provide
+When the CP1L is being installed in a cabinet or control panel, always provide proper ambient conditions as well as access for operation and maintenance.

-The ambient temperature within the enclosure must be within the operating range of 0°C to 55°C. When necessary, take the following steps to maintain the proper temperature.
+The ambient temperature within the enclosure must be within the operating range of 0° C to 55°C. When necessary, take the following steps to maintain the proper temperature.